teivah/majorana/README.md

 The workflow is now the following:
 - The fetch unit fetches an instruction.
 - The decode unit decodes it.
-If it's a branch, it waits until the target program counter has been resolved by the execute unit.
+If it's a branch, it waits until the execute unit resolves the destination address.
-- When the execute unit resolves the target address of the branch, it notifies the branch unit with the target address.
+- When the execute unit resolves the target address of the branch, it notifies the branch unit, with the target address.
-- Then, the branch unit notifies the fetch unit which invalidates the latest instruction fetched.
+- Then, the branch unit notifies the fetch unit, which invalidates the latest instruction fetched.

 This helps in preventing a full pipeline flush.
 Facing an unconditional branch now takes only a few cycles to be resolved.

 ## Benchmarks

-All the benchmarks are executed at a fixed CPU clock frequency: 2.3 GHz.
+All the benchmarks are executed at a fixed CPU clock frequency of 2.3 GHz.

 Meanwhile, we have executed a benchmark on an Intel i5-7360U (same CPU clock frequency).
 This benchmark was on a different microarchitecture, different ISA, etc. is hardly comparable with the MVM benchmarks.
 Yet, it gives us a vague reference to show how good (or bad :) the MVM implementations are.